SAP-samples/teched2024-DA180/exercises/ex23/README.md

 26. Select ***Create Analytic Model*** (in the view properties of ***Sales View - Fact (Updated)***).
 <br>![](images/00_00_0035.png)

 27. When creating an updated data model, it is likely that measure or attribute names change.
 To simulate this, select the measure ***Revenue*** and adjust the business and technical name to ***Updated_Revenue***.
 <br>![](images/00_00_0042.png)

-28. Save the Analytic Model as ***Sales - Analytic Model (Updated)*** and deploy it.
-Confirm "Renaming measure technical name might affect existing stories".
+28. Save the Analytic Model as ***Sales - Analytic Model (Updated)*** in the folder **TECHED2024-DA180**.
+You need to confirm the warning "Renaming measure technical name might affect existing stories" once before saving and deploying the model.
 The Analytic Model is now accessing delta enabled local table which is receiving updated records.
 We will reuse the previously created SAC Story and map it to the new updated Analytic Model so that the report displays the incoming sales transactions.

 29. Use the product switch button in the upper right corner to switch to SAC.